Dental insurance

 If you don't have the cash to pay upfront, you could use a 0% purchase credit card to do so.
 But this doesn’t mean there’s nothing to repay each month – you still need to make the minimum repayments, or you’ll loose the 0% deal.
 And make sure you fully clear the card(s) by the end of the 0% period.
 See our 0% Credit Cards guide for more details.

 Unlike other types of insurance, dental cover usually costs the same regardless of your age – so a 25-year-old and a 45-year-old will pay the same.
-Some (but not all) have age caps of 50, and after this age the price will become more expensive or even difficult to buy.
+Some (but not all) have age caps, while others adjust the price depending where you live.

 Dental policies are typically renewed once a year, and it's crucial you check what's covered before you buy a policy.
 When the year's over, don't rely on sticking with the same provider to get the most competitive price – always get a few different quotes to see if you can get a better deal.